NAME Jane Austen

 1817 Persuasion This is the actress and politician Glenda Jackson's favorite book.
 Jane finished this whilst seriously ill, propped up on two chairs.
 She published it posthumously.

-1818 Northanger Park The parody of Gothic novels was written in 1803, sold to publishers for £10 who neglected it then reclaimed it in 1816.
+1818 Northanger Park The parody of Gothic novels was written in 1803, and sold to publishers for £10 who neglected it then reclaimed it in 1816.
 It was not published until after Jane's death.

 All six novels have been successfully adapted for film and television.